Walking & Hiking Tracks

 Townsville has many great walkways and bikeways throughout the city.
 Download our guide or find out more about our most popular trails below.
 To find out more about cycling and hiking trails in our national parks please visit the Queensland Government Parks website.

-Download the Townsville Active Travel Guide (PDF 4.4MB)
+Download the Townsville Active Travel Guide (below)

 Remember, it only takes 6 minutes to burn so make sure you are prepared before you go out in the sun!

-Castle Hill is the most popular walking trail within Townsville City – boasting a number of walking trails it is a great way to get fit and be active.
+Castle Hill is the most popular walking trail within Townsville City – boasting a number of walking paths it is a great way to get fit and be active.
 From the circular road (3.3km one way) to the more intensive Cudtheringa or Goat tracks Castle Hill is a great place to work out for any fitness level.

 Share the Hill Safely

 Castle Hill is an iconic feature and as a popular and greatly utilised area by many people in our community, it is also important to take care and be safe when using it for exercise or recreation.
 Everyone has a personal responsibility to share the space safely with others in the community.

 Signage has recently been installed along the roadway on Castle Hill.
 These signs are important reminders to all users:

 - Cyclists watch your speed, look out for signs, other roads users and do not exceed 40km per hour.
 Please ensure that you warn pedestrians and reduce your speed.